happypeter/githome/wiki.md

 - incoming water main valve and filter https://www.bilibili.com/video/BV1Uv411B7g1

 ## Insulation
+- fresh air
+  - use pipes to connect all the room, open vent on every ceiling, only have one one vent connected to outside, considering having HRV at the vent, https://youtu.be/secB3R0sIYU?t=338
 - why I can not have insulation false ceiling?
   - once I have false ceiling. ventilation is MUST in winter to prevent the wood to rot